 For general questions about COVID-19 and guidance currently recommended by the Santa Barbara County Public Health Department, residents may call the Santa Barbara County Call Center at (833) 688-5551.

 City Services Update

 In response to trying to prevent the spread of COVID-19, City Hall has taken significant measures which continue to evolve as the situation changes.
 City Hall Reception Office and Planning and Building Counters are CLOSED to visitors.
 In addition, all non-essential meetings, including Board and Commission meetings, have been cancelled until further notice.
 The Goleta and Santa Ynez Valley Libraries are also CLOSED.
 The due date for all books has been extended to May 4, and there will be no overdue fees during this time period.
 There are a number of digital options available for library patrons, learn more here.
 In addition, access to play structures and exercise equipment in all City parks, beaches and open space is prohibited.
-The skatepark at Jonny D. Wallis Neighborhood Park at 170 S. Kellogg Avenue is closed as well.
+The skatepark at Jonny D. Wallis Neighborhood Park at 170 S. Kellogg Avenue is closed as well; in addition the City has closed basketball and volleyball courts, and group picnic areas to help prevent the spread of COVID-19.
 While we know this is a hardship on our community, the City is doing its part to comply with the Governor’s Order and to limit exposure of the novel coronavirus on hard surfaces.
 Please scroll down to City Services (below) for more information on all City departments and more.

 Previous Action Taken by the City of Goleta